DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

    }
    ```

-3. The same functionality for iOS applications is also required.
+3. The same functionality is needed for iOS applications.
 Create an `IOSMessageHandler` class in the `Platform/IOS` folder.

    _Platform/IOS/IOSMessageHandler.cs_:
    ```cs